panicmechanic/ZMD/Readme.md

 - Add ranged combat
 - Add more content (weapons/items/effects/monsters)
 - Add random generators for items and weapons
 - Improve monster pathfinding, will probably require path function.
+Also need to fix path to last seen.
 - Create a jelly_monster that splits when hit.
 - Stealth system
 - Puzzles(?)